Amy13139/wip-eaw-docs/source/basegame/xml/megafiles.xml.rst

 About
 =====
-Contains names of all .meg archives for the game to load.
+Contains names of all :ref:`MEG File <basegame-filetype-meg>` archives for the game to load.
 One of 2 XML files loaded by filename

 Structure